joseluiszuflores/stori-challenge/README.md

 2. Install all the dependencies  `go mod tidy`

 #### Use
-This system is a script that receive two flags
+This system is a script that needs  two flags

-1. path: path where our script found the file csv
+1. path: path where our script found the  csv file
-2. user: id of the user where we extract the information like name and email it should be a int value
+2. user: id of the user where we extract the information like name and email it should be an int value

-If we execute the script without these flags we will receive:
+If we run the script without these flags we will get:

 ``` bash
 $ ./main evaluate